Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 *"A glorified trucker who got shot to shit.
 How’s the Other Spaceship doing, anyway?"*

 "The ***My Other Spaceship Is The Millennium Falcon,"*** Dog said, stressing the full name, "is doin’ just great.
 All-human crew, an’ the core systems were fine anyhow.
-Most of the damage was to the cargo holds, so… we got rid of most of ‘em. we’re covered in shipping containers now."
+Most of the damage was to the cargo holds, so… we got rid of most of ‘em.
+We’re covered in shipping containers now."

 *"How’s that working out?"*